maxio-com/stoplight-platform-api-docs/portal/content/introduction/basic-concepts/product-catalog.md

 Components can be used in a huge number of varying ways to cover your business model - it's just up to you on how you want it to work.

-### Coupons and Adjustments

-In general, coupons and adjustments are other methods of changing the amount billed to a customer either on a recurring basis (as with repeat use coupons) or on a more singular basis (as with single use coupons or balance adjustments).

 ### Coupons

 Are you looking to offer current or potential customers a discount?
 Advanced Billing handles all of your promotional codes, discounts, and coupons with ease.
 Simply name the promotion, set your desired promo code, and enter the discount.
 You even have the power to control the expiration date and how long the promotion runs for in conjunction with your products.